Sicc2201/IQ-stageE2023/README.md

 python3 PythonScripts/Gover.py
 ```
 ### Create new project
-In this project, te user have the opportunity to create his own with a head start.
+In this project, the user have the opportunity to create his own with a head start.
 The script "GenerateProject.py" allow the
 user to create his project and create all the dependencies and template to create participants and protocol of his own.
 At the execution of the script, the user can choose to add arguments to set some parameters for the project.
 possibles arguments: